johnolos/yolo-bear/README.md

 ###Key features:
 [[Back to top]](#table-of-contents)
 *	Make adjustments in code to meet architectual description of our system.
-	1. Are we doing proper MVC architecture.
+	1. Are we doing proper MVC architecture?
-		1. Board or BoardModel.java (does not exist) of Game should be it's own model class.
+		1. Board or BoardModel.java (does not exist in such a way it should) of Game should be it's own model class.
 			The model should be edited through Controller, which right now happens to be MultiplayerGameState.java.
 			Futher, I think we should avoid drawing BoardModel when there's no change.
 When a change is made, i.e. a crate is destoryed, the model should fireBoardChange which calls a function in MultiplayerGameState or SinglePlayerState which draws the board again.
 	2.	~~Peer-to-peer:~~
 		1. There is not really much to it.
 We are already doing this.
 	3. Server:
 		1. We have a lot of work to be done when we are able to run different rounds.
+		2. Currently, server does not assign colors to players connecting.
+Player figures are hard-coded.
+			Reason: Java sockets give CorruptedSocketException because of trying to send over object before
 *	Intro game screen: Graphics and all it's glory.
 *	Seperation between Multiplayer and Singleplayer
 	1. Singleplayer doesn't work.